 It came to me at an amusement park.
-My son was telling me how disappointed he was that a new ride at the amusement park was still not operational.
-As we talked my mind drifted, sorry it does that a lot, especially when I am writing a book, and it hit me: writing a successful novel for mid grade level readers is like designing the ultimate amusement park ride.
+My son was telling me how disappointed he was that a new ride was still not operational.
+As we talked, my mind drifted, sorry it does that a lot, especially when I am writing a book, and it hit me: writing a successful novel for mid-grade level readers is like designing the ultimate amusement park ride.

-How did you come up with the story for Escape From Terrapin?
+#2.
+How did you come up with the story for CORY SUMMERS?

 My husband and I read to all three of our sons every night as they were growing up.
-One night our middle son decided was bored with the 1000+ books (I’m exaggerating a bit) we had in the house and wanted a new story.
-He told me that I should just make one up.
+One night our middle son decided he was bored with the 1000+ books (I’m exaggerating a bit) we had in the house and wanted a new story.
+He told me that I should make one up.
 I remember feeling so tired.
 After I breathed deeply and restrained from replying with the first answer that sprang to my mind, I relented, and that night a DWEEB (diagonal wedge electronic energy board) was born.
 That was almost 20 years ago!
 The story grew over the years until they finally talked me into writing it.

-Have you written anything else in this series?
+#3.
+Have you written anything else in this series or other books?

-When will your 1st TERRAPIN book be available to readers?
+#4.
+When will your first CORY SUMMERS book be available to readers?

-With persistence, luck, and hard work the first novel; ESCAPE FROM TERRAPIN will be published and ready for readers by the spring of 2019.
-That will be followed by the launch of RETURN TO TERRAPIN in the fall of 2019 and the 3rd in the trilogy by the spring/summer of 2019.
+With persistence, luck, and hard work, the first novel, CORY SUMMERS And The Wrath of Naytas will be published and ready for readers by the Spring of 2024.
+That will be followed by the launch of CORY SUMMERS And A Promise Kept.

 Probably the hard way!?
 LOL.
 Writing, Reading, and Studying more hours than I knew existed in a day!
 Classes, workshops, constantly perfecting, always learning, writers groups, conventions, and more...
-I have a great deal of experience writing in the business community so the transition has been less difficult for me than for some I imagine.
-My business background is proving extremely helpful.
-I have learned that no one escapes the doubt and pain that comes with writing a novel.
-I am still learning, (attending monthly workshops and weekly writers groups) and always will be!
+I have a great deal of experience writing in the business community, so the transition has been less difficult for me than for some, I imagine.
+I have learned that no one escapes the doubt and mental suffering that comes with writing a novel.
+I am still learning (attending monthly workshops and weekly writers groups) and always will be!